-The environment of the calling process.
-Must be NULL only if calling from a created thread.
+The environment of the calling process or callback.
+Must be NULL only if calling from a custom thread not spawned by ERTS.

 to_pid

 The pid of the receiving process.
 The pid is to refer to a process on the local node.